TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.4.1 (August 13, 2024) =

+* Bugfix: The table width is correct again, when using the “Scroll” mode of the “Responsive Tables” feature module.
+(TablePress Pro and Max only.)
+* Bugfix: The “Responsive Tables” feature module’s “Stack” mode now properly handles tables with combined cells.
+(TablePress Pro and Max only.)
+* Bugfix: An edge case problem in the “Row Order” feature module’s multi-column sorting was fixed.
+(TablePress Pro and Max only.)
+* Bugfix: In the table import engine, compatibility issues with older versions of PHP were fixed.
+* Enhancement: The settings of the “Server-side Processing” and the “Automatic Filtering” feature modules are now compatible.
+(TablePress Max only.)
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.

 = Version 2.4 (July 16, 2024) =

 **New and improved features**